inner-whisper/inner-whisper.github.io/_posts/2023-03-15-rspec-retry-for-flaky-specs.markdown

 A possible way to deal with `flaky` specs is to try to restart them in case of a crash.
 It is desirable to use this approach only when reproducing test crash conditions is difficult for one reason or another.
 Gem `rspec-retry` can help to implement this approach.
 The settings of this gem allow you to limit the scope in which it is applied.

-Use the `rspec-retry' approach carefully, as it can shoot you in the foot.
+Use the `rspec-retry` approach carefully, as it can shoot you in the foot.